ericcornelissen/shescape/CONTRIBUTING.md

 - Links should have descriptive text.
 - Documents and sections should have introductions.

+This kind of documentation is to be made available under the [CC BY-SA 4.0] license with code snippets available under the [MIT] license.

 ### Code Documentation

 The source code of _Shescape_ is documented following the [JSDoc] standard.
 In